threefoldtech/zos/bins/README.md

 This directory contains a build script suite to build theses runtime dependencies.

+## Requirement

+The whole build system is intended to be used inside a Docker container using `ubuntu:18.04` image like the initramfs build script.
+This can be used inside Github Actions Steps.

 ## Package system

 The build system use a simple mechanism which build differents « packages ».
 Each packages